powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 ### EnergyConsumer

-Every `EnergyConsumer` object in the CGMES model creates a new `Load` in PowSyBl.
+Every `EnergyConsumer` in the CGMES model creates a new `Load` in PowSyBl.
 The attributes are created as such:
 - `P0`, `Q0` are set from CGMES values taken from `SSH`, `SV`, or `EQ` data depending on which are defined.
 - `LoadType` It will be `FICTITIOUS` if the `Id` of the `energyConsumer` contains the pattern `fict`.
 Otherwise `UNDEFINED`.
 - `LoadDetail` Additional information about conform and non-conform loads is added as an extension of the `Load` object (for more details about the [extension](../../grid_model/extensions.md#load-detail)).

-The `LoadDetail` extension attributes depend on the `type` property of the CGMES `EnergyConsumer`.
+The `LoadDetail` extension attributes depend on the `type` property of the `EnergyConsumer`.
 For a conform load:
 - `withFixedActivePower` is always `0`.
 - `withFixedReactivePower` is always `0`.
 - `withVariableActivePower` is set to the Load `P0`.